 Bring a bucket.
 A peek into any bathroom in Australia provides a handy water-saving tip from the inhabitants of the driest continent on the planet — place a bucket in the shower.
 These buckets are placed under the showerhead to catch all that excess water that normally goes down the drain while you wait for the water to heat up.

 Treat your wastewater at home.
 Generally speaking, all that water that trickles down the drain after you use it can actually be a boon for the garden.
 Commonly referred to as wastewater (or blackwater and greywater), leftover water from the bathroom, kitchen and laundry is mixed with detergents, oil and dirt and is generally not appropriate for use in the garden in its waste form.
-However, with proper filtering and treatment it can be highly beneficial for crops.
-Treehugger has some resources here on how to reuse greywater in your home and garden.
+However, with proper filtering and treatment, it can be highly beneficial for crops.

 Use eco-friendly cleaning products.
 Using biodegradable cleaners (i.e. natural items such as lemon, tea tree oil, baking soda and vinegar) as well as phosphate-free detergents also helps to reduce water consumption and is less harmful to the environment.
 Using them to clean uses less water than chemically-laden alternatives.
 One reason for this is the inclusion of Sodium Lauryl Sulfate (SLS) in many conventional cleaning products.
 SLS is generally used as a foaming agent, its foaming properties are triggered when coming into contact with water.
 These agents also need to be washed off any surface or item after use considering the harmful impact they have on human health.
 Compare this to using vinegar, which requires no water to offset its disinfecting properties and doesn’t need to be washed off a surface or item after it’s been used to clean (check out this site for the ultimate list of do’s and don’ts when it comes to using vinegar).